dopetard/Documents/Subamarines.md

 ### Abstarct

-We Propose an alternative architecture for white label exchange, which connects with Exchange Union daemon to facilitate end-to-end trading of digital assets in trustless and decentralised manner.
+We propose an alternative architecture for white label exchange, which connects with Exchange Union daemon to facilitate end-to-end trading of digital assets in trustless and decentralised manner.

 ### Pain points